 (6) CHANGE OF CORPORATE NAME.
 The name of such corporation may be changed at any annual or special meeting, by a majority vote of the members present.
-Notice that the matter of changing its name will be voted upon at such meeting shall be given as is provided by sub.
-(4) for its first meeting and the same persons may vote thereon.
+Notice that the matter of changing its name will be voted upon at such meeting shall be given as is provided by subsection (4) for its first meeting and the same persons may vote thereon.

 (7) AMENDMENT OF ARTICLES.
-Such corporation may amend its articles of organization or constitution at a regular meeting of said corporation by the majority vote of the members present so that such corporation has the right to merge with and transfer all of its real estate and personal property to another corporation of the same religious denomination.
-Any other amendments to either the articles of organization or to the constitution of such corporation shall be made in accordance with ss.
-181.1002 to 181.1004.
+Such corporation shall have the power to amend its articles of organization at a regular meeting of said corporation by the majority vote of the members present so that such corporation shall have the right to merge with and transfer all of its real estate and personal property to another corporation of the same religious denomination.
+[1931 c.
+293 s.
+2]